happyjedi/happyjedi.pro/readme.md

 * `typekit:remove_domain` - Removes a domain from a typekit kit whitelist based on your environment.
 * `assets:precompile` - Default task called by the build pipeline.
 See below for details.

-#### Typekit Tasks

-The Rake tasks in the `typekit` namespace are used by Heroku as [postdeploy][heroku_postdeploy] and [pr-predestroy][heroku_predestroy] scripts.
-This allows Heroku to automatically add and remove [Review App][heroku_review] domains from the Typekit kit whitelist.
-This is achieved by calling into the Typekit API to add and remove the domains.
-Three environmental variables are required:

-* `TYPEKIT_API_AUTH` - This should be a valid [Typekit API Key][typekit_api_key].
-* `TYPEKIT_KIT_ID` - The ID of the kit you want to update (this is supplied on the settings page for the kit).
-* `HEROKU_APP_NAME` - This is automatically supplied by Heroku, and is used to build the app domain.

-When these three variables are present the Rake tasks can be invoked.

 ### Deployment

 Deployment is completely automated, and happens via a [Heroku pipeline][heroku_pipeline].
 Anything that goes to the `master` branch is automatically deployed to staging.
 I use [Heroku Review Apps][heroku_review] to automatically stage branches to help with gaining feedback from friends, family, and colleagues.